 CDP-Choline is a naturally occurring chemical in the brain.
 It is a nootropic that has been shown to improve learning and memory performance.
 It is effective for preventing or treating memory impairments related to aging, and it has also been used as a memory enhancer in the young.

 It has been used for years to treat cerebrovascular disorders, which are those that affect blood in the brain.
 While it is known to help treat vascular dementia, it also may be a neuroprotectant, which aims to prevent progression of the disease.

 CDP-Choline is available as a supplement in over 70 countries, and it is also an ingredient in the product Tianaa White.

-As part of the Good Manufacturing Practice (GMP) requirements within the dietary supplement industry, a Certificate of Analysis (COA) is used to document that the purity and quality of a specific batch (lot) are within the specified range.
+As part of the Good Manufacturing Practice (GMP) requirements, a Certificate of Analysis (COA) is used to document that the purity and quality of a specific batch (lot) are within the specified range.
 This provides a high level of accountability and quality assurance.